harmony-one/h/progress/rikako-hatoya.md

+2025-04-22 Tue: Looked into how SY rewards work on Penpie/PENDLE: checked their docs and API, found SY-aUSDC token address, found PENDLE's advertised SY APR calculation method, currently working on manually verifying the rate for APR.
+Also working on Spectra again to 1. fix discrepancies found from yesterday's testing, 2. total volume estimated from number of swaps seem to have been working at one point but now the values seem off - checking now.

 2025-04-21 Mon: Started working on testing for portfolio-script.
-Checking of deposit rewards for Shadow.
+Checking of deposit rewards, summarized main discrepancies between UI values into table.

 ---